Post Image

 Proud To Help

-The Company is especially proud of the team effort involved in its amazing feat of new product development.
-Everyone from our CFO to our Sales, Marketing, Engineering, and Operations teams played key roles.
+The Company is incredibly proud of the team effort involved in its fantastic feat of new product development.
+Everyone from our CFO to our Sales, Marketing, Engineering, and Operations teams played vital roles.
 Even the few parts and labor we outsourced went to domestic sources.
 This is truly a ‘Made in USA’ product, with most of the labor performed right here in the City of Chicago, with Union labor.
 I was also impressed by the attitude of our employees and their Union, the Plastic Workers’ Union Local 18.
-Everyone displayed a fantastic can-do attitude under very difficult circumstances.
-But in the end, everyone from the top of the company to the folks who cleaned and sanitized our facility came through for us.
+Everyone displayed a fantastic can-do attitude under challenging circumstances.
+But in the end, everyone from the top of the Company to the folks who cleaned and sanitized our facility came through for us.
 I couldn’t be more proud of everyone here.

-Since getting the news that its bid had been accepted, AMF’s employees have been working nearly around the clock to manufacture, assemble, and deliver nearly 2000 beds to the McCormick Place ACF.
-The Company has also launched a new division, Accurate Medical Products, to help market its beds and other related medical products, including partition walls that can be quickly deployed to create more hospital or medical facility space.
+Since getting the news that its bid had been accepted, AMF’s employees have been working nearly around the clock to manufacture, assemble, and deliver about 2000 beds to the McCormick Place ACF.
+The Company has also launched a new division, Accurate Medical Products, to help market its beds and other related medical products.
+It includes partition walls that can be quickly deployed to create more hospital or medical facility space.
 Meanwhile, AMF delivered its first batch of parts on Wednesday, April 8, barely a week after we started pitching AMF as a source.
 And just two days after that, on April 10, the first of nearly 2000 beds were assembled and installed at McCormick Place.

 Doing Our Part

 In just ten days, we went from being a custom metal fabricator with basically no experience making medical beds to fabricating and delivering nearly 20 semi-truckloads of beds and mattresses for the McCormick Place ACF to do our part responding to the COVID-19 crisis.
 We even finished the project a full day and a half ahead of schedule.
-And now we’re getting inquiries from all over the country, not just for medical beds but also for partitions for hospital rooms and all kinds of other pandemic-related products.
-It’s really a pretty amazing story.
+And now we’re getting inquiries from all over the country for medical beds and partitions for hospital rooms and other pandemic-related products.
+It’s a pretty fantastic story.